 However, Couleur Locale does also operate during the day and can be a great place to stop by for a mid-morning coffee.

 Athens’ centrally located “By the Glass” is an upscale wine bar that exudes elegance and sophistication.
 At weekends, it’s hard to get a table here without a prior reservation.

 Despite attracting a well-heeled crowd, By the Glass boasts an incredibly friendly and attentive table service and no air of pretension.
 The main draw of coming here is the bar’s extensive wine menu.

 Exquisite wines sourced from across the world can be enjoyed by the bottle or by the glass, as the name suggests.
 The seasonal lists are updated regularly and the in-house sommeliers can aid you in choosing a tipple that best suits your palate.

 Wine choices are plentiful, and the wine list itself could be compared to a bible on account of its thickness and extensive nature!
-One of the highlights of By the Glass is the numerous wines that are sourced from local vineyards, and which are presently uniquely sold within Greece.
+One of the highlights of By the Glass is the numerous wines that are sourced from local vineyards.

 By the Glass is consistently named as being one of the best bars in Athens by numerous magazines and media sources.
 After you visit, you will note that it isn’t difficult to see why.

 Jazz in Jazz is without a doubt one of Athens’ most charming places to spend an evening.
 It awaits on the corner of an unsuspecting residential street in upscale Kolonaki,